neoBortx/LightMessageBroker/README.md

 The application made using jetpack compose, coruotines and workers, is quite simple and is made just to show some of the possibilities of the applications, I encourage you to see how the application uses the library before importing it into your project.

+## Why you should use a message broker in your APP?

+Well it depends on the architecture and functionality of your application.
+If your are developong an application (Anroid or backend) that just perform CRUD operations, you probably won't need to add this complexity to your architecture.
+But if you're developing an application with several services or workers in background, that have to be syncronized or they requiere to talk between them (like microservices); and obviusly you don't want to couple them neither programatically neither logically, you need to add messaging system.
+In that scenareo a messaging broker kills it.

 ## How the library works